dhis2/developer-portal/docs/guides/ai-development.md

 3. Let the agent make the smallest useful change, like implementing one single component or a query.
 4. Run the app and check that the change works, then move to the next step.

-A useful prompt at the start of a task is something like: _"Do not write code yet.
-Using the DHIS2 skill, describe the smallest change that would add X and list the files you would touch.
+A useful pattern at the start of a task is to invoke `/dhis2-app-development` and other skills you might have installed, then ask for a plan before any code: _"Do not write code yet.
+Describe the smallest change that would add X and list the files you would touch.
 Use grill-me to challenge my assumptions first."_

 When you do ask for code, be specific about which DHIS2 libraries to use.
 If you are using the skill, it already enforces the platform's conventions, including its own data-fetching wrapper, so you can mostly describe what you want.
 Without the skill, name the [`@dhis2/ui`](/docs/tutorials/ui-library) component (`DataTable`, `Button`, `AlertBar`) and the [App Runtime](/docs/app-runtime/getting-started) hook (`useDataQuery`, `useDataMutation`) you want.
 Otherwise the agent may default to outdated structures or pull in unrelated libraries, not because it always does, but because there is no reason for it not to.
 Being explicit is what gets you DHIS2-shaped output reliably.